TrueConnectivityLtd/lambda-ecs-tasks/README.md

         - Container: app
           EnvironmentKeys:              # List of environment keys to compare.
 The task is only run if the environment key value has changed.
             - DB_HOST
-      TargetGroupHealthCheck:           # Performs a health check of the specified target group ARN.
-        Ref: ApplicationTargetGroup     # Task execution will begin once the target group has at least one healthy target
       Overrides:                        # Task definition overrides
         containerOverrides:
           - name: app